microsoft/AppliedRoboticsResearchLibrary/README.md

 #### **[KinectReader: ](https://github.com/microsoft/LabanotationSuite/tree/master/GestureAuthoringTools/KinectReader) Human Gesture Capture Tool**

-A compiled Windows application that connects to a Kinect sensor device and provides a user interface for capturing and storing gestures performed by human subjects.
+KinectReader is a compiled Windows application that connects to a Kinect sensor device and provides a user interface for capturing and storing gestures performed by human subjects.
 It's primary output data is human stick-figure joint positions in a CSV format, but can also capture corresponding RGB video and audio at the same time.

 #### **[KinectCaptureEditor: ](https://github.com/microsoft/LabanotationSuite/tree/master/GestureAuthoringTools/KinectCaptureEditor) Human Gesture Trimming Tool**
-A compiled Windows application that loads human joint position CSV files produced by the KinectReader or other tools, as well as optional corresponding video and audio files.
+KinectCaptureEditor is a compiled Windows application that loads human joint position CSV files produced by the KinectReader or other tools, as well as optional corresponding video and audio files.
 It provides a timeline-based method to trim audio and video joint movement sequences into representative human gestures.

 #### **[LabanEditor: ](https://github.com/microsoft/LabanotationSuite/tree/master/GestureAuthoringTools/LabanEditor)  Gesture Analysis and Labanotation Generator**
-A Python application that loads a Kinect joint CSV file representing a human gesture, provides algorithmic options for automatically extracting keyframes from the gesture that correspond Labanotation data, and provides a graphical user interface for selection and modification of the extracted keyframes.
+LabanEditor is a Python application that loads a Kinect joint CSV file representing a human gesture, provides algorithmic options for automatically extracting keyframes from the gesture that correspond Labanotation data, and provides a graphical user interface for selection and modification of the extracted keyframes.
 Additionally, it saves the resulting gesture data in a JSON file format suitable for controlling robots running a gesture interpretation driver, as well as PNG graphic file renderings of the charts and diagrams used in the interface.

 #### **[MSRAbotSimulation: ](https://github.com/microsoft/LabanotationSuite/tree/master/MSRAbotSimulation)  Gesture Performance with Simulated Robot**
 This Python and browser-based simulation software uses javascript and html code to implement an animated 3D model of the robot and a user interface for selecting and rendering gestures described in the JSON format.
 A temporary local HTTP server invoked with python or an existing server can be used to host the software and the simulation is run within a modern web browser.
 The user can choose from a collection of sample gestures, or select a new gesture captured and created using this project's Gesture Authoring Tools.